grantjw/text_analysis_proj/new_data_fold4/README.md

 6) cd - zip.csv

 * This outputs  "merge_df_New_issue65.Rdata" which is a dataset that merges raw text, sentiment scores, and different fips code with DMA for further analysis.
+* With this data, we have two csv files "Wesleyan TV ad sentiment by county.csv" and "Wesleyan TV ad sentiment by region.csv"